 5) Wasaga Beach

-Possibly the most popular side trip from Toronto in the summer months for Torontonians is Wasaga Beach.
+Possibly the most popular day trip from Toronto in the summer months for Torontonians is Wasaga Beach.

-The town runs along the longest freshwater beach in the world and is less than 2 hours away from downtown Toronto.
+The town runs along the longest freshwater beach in the world and is just over an hour away from downtown Toronto.

 Summer in Canada is such an amazing time of year to visit and Wasaga Beach really has everything you could want for a summer day trip from Toronto.

 There is the beach and the boardwalk with all the shops, restaurants and bars you could hope for.

 But Wasaga Beach is also a Provincial Park with lovely walking trails to be enjoyed too.

 There are rivers to be paddled, mini-golf courses to be visited and even scenic caves to be discovered.

 Pack your swimsuits, grab your flip-flops, pack a picnic and head down to the beach.

 The most iconic part of Wasaga is definitely the sandy beach and no trip would be complete without spending a few hours on it.